taboca/doc-js-ways-to-define-components/README.md

+# From a higher level, smart vs dumb components

+According to Vivek Nayya [Vivek 2017](https://medium.com/netscape/component-state-vs-redux-store-1eb0c929277) developers should be familiar with React's main kinds of comopnents: smart and dumb ones.

+* The dumb kind are the simple ones, with no logic and whose purpose is to provide presentation transformation only.

+* The smart kind may involve logic.

 # Mess about the ways to define components

 According to SHubham Khatri [2017 StackOverflow], there is a functional component approach, that can be used when your component only takes in props and renders the result directly: